moode-player/protodac/docs/protodac_tda1387_x8.md

 ### Audio Output

-Select "ProtoDAC TDA1387 X8" from the "Named I2S device" dropdown list, click SET and then Restart the system.
+Select "ProtoDAC TDA1387 X8" from the "Named I2S device" dropdown list and then Restart the system.
 After restarting the "Volume type" setting should show "Software".

 ### ALSA Options

-Select "Direct (hw)" from the "Output mode" dropdown list and then click SET.
+Select "Direct (hw)" from the "Output mode" dropdown list.

 ### Sound test